Healthy Recipes Blog

 Jump to Recipe Review Recipe

 These broiled burgers are juicy and flavorful.
 Simply mix the meat with spices, shape it into patties, and broil for three minutes on each side.
-I like to top them with sauteed onions and smoked gouda.
+I like to top them with sautéed onions and smoked Gouda.
 You can use your favorite toppings.

 These broiled burgers have a wonderful smoky flavor thanks to smoked paprika and a topping of melted smoked gouda.
 The combination of well-seasoned beef and melted cheese is phenomenal.
 The broiler is a great tool for cooking hamburgers.
 Just keep an eye on them to make sure they don't become overcooked.